 - Flow rates

 - NAPL flow rate

 - Saturation or phase content of a given phase

-- Concentration or mass fraction of a given component in a given phase
+- Concentration or mass fraction or mole fraction of a given component in a given phase

 - Flowing enthalpy